-With the sun so low in the sky, shadows are lengthened, but, because of the warm light, they aren’t harsh.
+With the sun so low in the sky, shadows are lengthened, but because of the warm light, they aren’t harsh.
 This means the contrast between the dark shadows and the bright sun is less than if you take a selfie during the day.
 This means your images can actually look a little bit dull and washed out.

-To make sure this doesn’t happen, make sure you adjust your phone settings to take the soft shadows into account.
+To make sure this doesn’t happen, adjust your phone settings to take the soft shadows into account.
 If you make your black point option more extreme, you’ll get darker shadows and a more vibrant gold.
 If you lessen the black point, you’ll get an overall softer look, but less of a golden hour effect.
 You can also adjust the contrast, shadows, and highlights after you’ve taken the picture.